newjersey/navigator.business.nj.gov/content/src/webflow-licenses/cosmetology-instructor.md

 Copy of cosmetology license
-List of all professional licenses and certificates Certification of Cosmetology and Hairstyling School Hours, signed by a school official Copy of certificate for completing 30-hour teaching methods course conducted by a college approved by the New Jersey Board of Cosmetology and Hairstyling
+List of all professional licenses and certificates Certification of Cosmetology and Hairstyling School Hours, signed by a school official -Copy of certificate for completing 30-hour teaching methods course conducted by a college approved by the New Jersey Board of Cosmetology and Hairstyling
-Applicable work history
+- Applicable work history
-Certificate of Experience from your Present or Former Employer Passing written examination scores
+- Certificate of Experience from your Present or Former Employer
+- Passing written examination scores
-Notarized application
+- Notarized application
-Applicable fees paid
+- Applicable fees paid

 > Once completed, you will have:
 >